strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ![Cluster metadata topic](/assets/images/posts/2024-03-20-kraft-migration-metadata-topic.png)

 By using the `kafka-dump-log.sh` tool together with the `--cluster-metadata-decoder` option, you are able to dump the content of the `__cluster_metadata` segments and see how several events are generated in relation to metadata changes.
+You can run the following command on the KRaft active controller node, assuming `/var/lib/kafka/data-0/kafka-log0` is the metadata log dir.

 ```shell
 bin/kafka-dump-log.sh --cluster-metadata-decoder --files /var/lib/kafka/data-0/kafka-log0/__cluster_metadata-0/00000000000000000000.log